misalaarya/DevTown_Python_Machine_Learning/README.md

 ![image](https://user-images.githubusercontent.com/91966142/193312338-823745df-f55c-4d62-9036-839a104edd42.png)

 I got to have hands on experience on:
-Python
+1. Python
-Machine Learning
+2. Machine Learning
-Tensorflow
+3. Tensorflow
 during these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.
 I enjoyed these 7 days, you can as well.
 To register for next free 7 days bootcamp, visit: www.shapeai.tech or follow SHAPEAI on:
-LinkedIn
+1. LinkedIn
-Instagram
+2. Instagram
-YouTu be
+3. YouTube
-GitHub
+4. GitHub